-Read on for the story of the Indonesian Metro that never was.
-What we know about the the Proyek Mobil Nasional Maleo has been pieced together by Mike Burns and Jesús Alonso Balado.
+Read on for the story of the Indonesian-assembled Metro/100 that never was.
+What we know about the Maleo has been pieced together by Mike Burns and Jesús Alonso Balado with significant clarifications by Ifan Ramadhana, a Jakarta-based motoring journalist.

 Maleo: the Indonesian connection